 Collins was arrested one week after his final victim.
-He was convicted of her death, and charged with the death of one other, but there are other victims attributed to him.
+He was convicted of her death, and charged with the death of one other, but there are other victims who he’s never officially been convicted of killing.
 He maintains his innocence, to this day.

 Mary Terese Fleszar was a 19-year-old East Michigan University student who was last seen alive on July 9, 1967.
 A neighbour had seen Fleszar walking towards her Ypsilanti apartment with a blue-grey car slowly driving alongside her.
 Twice the neighbour observed the car come to a halt and the driver try to speak to Fleszar.
 Each time, Fleszar would shake her head “no” and walk away from the car.

 Four weeks later, on August 7th, two teenage boys found Mary’s body on an abandoned farm.
 Badly decomposed, she needed to be identified through dental records.